blieberman/attatchment_watcher/README.md

 # attatchment_watcher
- pyinotify for exim attachment processing and email reporting
+ pyinotify for mail attachment processing and email reporting